Can anyone tell me if they’ve come across any new earth-shattering insight about marketing that hasn’t been discovered already?

 Marketing is all about old ideas

 Now the thing about paradigms is they create acolytes.
-People who are introduced to the mantras and creed of the world view and fall in love with the paradigm because it makes sense of the world in a way that was hidden to them before.
+Acolytes are people who are introduced to the mantras and creed of a world view and fall in love with the paradigm because it makes sense of the world in a way that was hidden to them before.
 The paradigm is so helpful that the acolytes then evangelise about it (tell every and anybody that it is ‘the way’ and the only way and all other ways are wrong.

 Of course other paradigms come along to replace prevailing ones but only when a completely new way of seeing things is put forward.
 Views such as Service Dominant Logic might be classed as one and the ideas published in the area of Critical Marketing.
 Everything else I read about concerning everyday marketing management and problem solving sits within the conventional marketing paradigm.

 So whilst I read a lot about new techniques such as the application of social media in marketing activities, and trends such as the importance of story telling for brands, because I’ve been around a while I don’t actually see anything truly new in terms of everyday marketing management thinking.
 Let’s check a few of the marketing stalwarts out.

 Customers buy benefits not features

 There is a difference between need and want

 Customer segmentation and targeting is an effective use of scarce resources